conda/conda/docs/source/index.rst

     >>> numpy.__version__
     '1.7.1'

-Next we will create an Anaconda environment using a different version of NumPy
+Next we will create a conda environment using a different version of NumPy

 .. code-block:: none